orchidhq/Orchid/OrchidCore/src/orchidDocs/resources/wiki/reference/gettingStarted.md

     // The following properties are optional

-    baseUrl = "{{flags.baseUrl}}"                 // a baseUrl appended to all generated links.
+    baseUrl = "{{site.baseUrl}}"                  // a baseUrl appended to all generated links.
 Defaults to '/' srcDir  = "path/to/new/source/directory"      // defaults to 'src/orchidDocs/resources'
     destDir = "path/to/new/destination/directory" // defaults to 'build/docs/javadoc'
     runTask = "build"                             // specify a task to run with 'gradle orchidRun'